-9. During WEDM process, workpiece undergoes number of thermal cycles.
+9. During the WEDM process, workpiece undergoes a number of thermal cycles.

 Explanation: In WEDM process, the selection of process parameters is very crucial, as in some cases the workpiece undergoes significant thermal cycles the can be very severe.
 These thermal cycles can form recast layers and induce residual tensile stresses on the workpiece.